 Disease-specific chapters have been comprehensively updated or rewritten altogether.
 The book concludes with a new section that acknowledges that diseases do not always exist in isolation.
 This Comorbidities section identifies pairs of diseases that involve diametrically opposing treatment requirements and make some complex internal medicine cases especially challenging.

-In the past we have not had section editors for this textbook and we have continued this approach into the 8th edition.
+In the past we have not had section editors for Textbook of Veterinary Internal Medicine 8th Edition and we have continued this approach into the 8th edition.
 However, we recognized that there are a growing number of outstanding experts in the profession today.
 As editors, we cannot know all of these individuals.

 Thus, we have called upon some of our friends and colleagues to help provide names of potential authors for their specific areas of expertise, and to review the proposed chapter titles as representative of the field.
 We are most grateful to these colleagues who spent time and effort helping us this way.